 So… What exactly is a 30 day challenge?

-Think of a 30-day challenge like a little personal adventure—just you, a goal, and 30 days of showing up for yourself.
-At its core, it’s about committing to one task (or a few small ones) every single day for 30 days straight.
-Pretty simple, right?
+Think of a 30 day challenge as a small personal reset.
+It’s just you, a goal, and 30 days of showing up for yourself.
+At its core, it’s about committing to one simple task, or a few small ones, every day for a month.
+Nothing complicated, nothing extreme.

 Why 30 days though?

-I’ve found that 30 days is just right.
-It’s long enough to actually create a shift in your habits, mindset, or routine, but not so long that you burn out or start questioning all your life choices halfway through!
+30 days tends to be the sweet spot.
+It’s long enough to create real shifts in your routine or mindset, but short enough that you don’t burn out or start questioning all your life choices halfway through.

 - Is it something I could or should carry on with?